microsoft/Mastering-the-Marketplace/docs/custom-meters-accelerator/index.md

+---
+# Page settings
+layout: default

+comments: false

+# Hero section
-# Mastering the Custom Meters Accelerator
+title: Mastering the Custom Meters Accelerator

+description: The Custom Meter Accelerator is a production-ready solution, opensource project that enables marketplace partners to manage billing terms for Azure Marketplace Container offers.

+hide:
+  - toc
+---

 The Custom Meter Accelerator is a production-ready solution, opensource project that enables marketplace partners to manage billing terms for Azure Marketplace Container offers.